Nathan Ball: Media

-Ball has served as a host on the PBS Kids show Design Squad since it first aired in 2007.
-Ball has appeared in an episode of MythBusters, a History Channel special on Batman technology, in an insurance advertisement, and in a Fetch! with Ruff Ruffman season 4 episode.
-Ball was also featured in the Nova episode The Secret Life of Scientists and Engineers.
+Ball has served as a host on the PBS Kids show Design Squad since its first aired in 2007.
+Ball has also appeared in an episode of MythBusters, a History Channel special on Batman technology, an insurance advertisement, and in a Fetch! with Ruff Ruffman season 4 episode.
+Ball was featured in the Nova episode The Secret Life of Scientists and Engineers.
 He is the author of the Alien in my Pocket series of science-adventure chapter books for kids.